 (1958; London + Bahrain, Singapore, Washington; ~60 staff; iiss.org)

-A non-partisan institute to advance a wider understanding of critical 21st century security issues and their potential resolution.
-Policy themes include climate change and security, Arctic climate change and security, geo-economics, non-proliferation and disarmament, security and development, and transnational threats.
-Holds security summits in Singapore and Bahrain for high-level officials.
-Provides information and analysis, advances understanding, enlarges networks, and influences the adoption of sound policies on security globally.
+A non-partisan institute to advance a wider understanding of critical 21st-century security issues and their potential resolution.
+Its policy themes include climate change and security, Arctic climate change and security, geo-economics, non-proliferation and disarmament, security and development, and transnational threats.
+The Institute holds security summits in Singapore and Bahrain for high-level officials.
+It provides information and analysis, advances understanding, enlarges networks, and influences the adoption of sound policies on security globally.
 Heads of state, foreign and defense ministers, high-level diplomats and officials attend IISS security summits for the opportunity to discuss policy in private as well as in public, assisting in greater international understanding and conflict avoidance.

 - The Shangri-La Dialogue, held in Singapore since 2002, is Asia’s most relevant defense summit and has gained a reputation as the “military Davos.”

 - The younger Manama Dialogue, held in Bahrain since 2004, is becomingly similarly influential in the Middle East.

 - Defence and Military Analysis – Concerned with military and security policies and capabilities; defense spending, procurement and industry; and the impact of new technologies.

 - Non-Proliferation and Nuclear Policy – Brings clarity and original thinking to the public debate on nuclear- and missile-security issues.
 It supports international efforts to strengthen the non-proliferation regime and deal with the most dangerous nuclear threats.

 - Cyber, Space and Future Conflict – Analyses the military and intelligence application of information and communications technology, from satellites and robotics to artificial intelligence and social media, as well as impending advances such as quantum computing.